sgrandy1/Floodwater-Depth-Analysis/README.md

 The three tools are presented in the toolbox as three parts of the overall analysis: a projection and clip of the FEMA Flood Hazard Zones data to an area of interest, the conversion of this output to a BFE raster dataset, and two raster calculations to determine FEMA water depth and depth difference.
 Specific details for each tool are noted below:

 * Step 1: FEMA AOI Clip
   * This tool projects the FEMA Flood Hazards feature class for Rhode Island into Rhode Island State Plane Feet.
-The projected feature class is then clipped to the input area of interest boundaries."
+The projected feature class is then clipped to the input area of interest boundaries.
 * Step 2: FEMA BFE
   * This tool takes the FEMA area of interest clip output from Step 1 and converts the feature class into a base flood elevation raster dataset based on the attribute 'STATIC_BFE'.
-This raster dataset is then reclassified to remove areas that do not undergo flooding.
-NOTE: FEMA BFE raster dataset that is created has a pixel size of 30.
+This raster dataset is then reclassified to remove areas that do not undergo flooding. *NOTE:* FEMA BFE raster dataset that is created has a pixel size of 30.
 * Step 3: Depth and Depth Diff
   * This tool uses the FEMA Base Flood Elevation raster dataset from Step 2 to produce two floodwater depth raster datasets.
 The first raster dataset showcases floodwater depth based on the difference of FEMA BFE and the input DEM raster.
-The second raster dataset showcases additional floodwater depth from a given sea level rise scenario based on the difference of the input sea level rise floodwater depth and the FEMA floodwater depth output.
-NOTE: input raster datasets should have a pixel size of 30 to undergo raster calculations with FEMA BFE from Step 2.
+The second raster dataset showcases additional floodwater depth from a given sea level rise scenario based on the difference of the input sea level rise floodwater depth and the FEMA floodwater depth output. *NOTE:* input raster datasets should have a pixel size of 30 to undergo raster calculations with FEMA BFE from Step 2.